What is the difference between envy vs. jealousy? Envy and Jealousy are feelings we experience when we want something we don’t have.

 Jealousy, on the other hand, involves another person.
 Jealousy consists of a level of anger towards another person.
 It’s not only that you wish you had an object- you are angry that another person has that item.
 You want to possess it, and you do not want the other person to possess it.

-Both of these feelings are not only about tangible objects- you can feel them in regards to intangible things as well: success, power, health, and love.
+Both of these feelings are not only about tangible objects- you can feel them in regard to intangible things as well: success, power, health, and love.

 Are Envy and Jealousy Healthy and Normal?